psytext/rosettastats/docs/moderatedMediation.md

 ```

-In example 2 a moderator of the x-m path is added to the model, which is called as follows.
+In example 2 a moderator of the x-m path is added to the model and only one mediator is used, which is called as follows.

 ```r